AQLT/Rogctable/README.md

 Download the
 [PDF](https://github.com/AQLT/Rogctable/blob/master/vignettes/Rogctable.pdf),
-open it with Adobe Acrobat Reader and click on the columns!
+open it and click on the columns!